 Overview

 Using custom fonts in Nexrender Cloud allows you to maintain brand consistency and typography control.
 However, incorrect font handling is a common source of layout issues and rendering bugs.
-This guide outlines best practices for referencing and managing fonts inside your render job payloads.Use the Exact PostScript Font Name
+This guide outlines best practices for referencing and managing fonts inside your render job payloads.Preload Fonts in the fonts Array

 All fonts must be explicitly preloaded in your render job payload: